braindef/word-stats/readme.txt

 Donate link: http://bestseller.franontanaya.com/
 Tags: word count, dashboard, readability, keywords Requires at least: 3.0.0
-Tested up to: 3.2
+Tested up to: 3.2.1
-Stable tag: 1.5.6
+Stable tag: 2.0

 Adds total and monthly per author word counts, provides a more accurate live word count, displays keywords and readability levels of each post.

 == Description ==

-Word Stats adds total and monthly per author word counts, stats, keyword counts and readability level indexes for your blog posts, and replaces the live word count from WordPress with a more accurate algorithm.
+Word Stats adds a whole slew of linguistic statistics to help you keep track of your content and improve its quality.

-It counts the number of words in each public post type for each author and month and displays the totals in your dashboard.
-You can also show the total word counts in your blog with a widget or the &#91;wordcounts&#93; shortcode.
+It counts the number of words in each public post type (including bbForum plugin posts) for each author and month.
+The results are displayed in an admin page, and can be added to your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.

-Also, it provides live statistics for the edit post panel:
+It extends the info area of the post edit form with these live stats:

+* Relevant keywords; common words can be blacklisted in the settings page.
+* A more accurate word count.
-* Color coded legibility indexes: Automated Readability Index, Coleman-Liau Index and LIX.
+* Color coded readability tests: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences.
 * Characters per word, characters per sentence, words per sentence.
-* Relevant keywords, except those specified to be ignored.

-You can display optionally an extra column with the aggregated readability level of each post in the manage posts list.
+The aggregated readability level of each post can be displayed in an extra column in the manage posts list.

-It includes i18n translations to Spanish and Catalonian.
+Since version 2.0, Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese.
+Mileage may vary.

+Spanish and Catalan translations are bundled with the plugin.

-= About the legibility indexes =
+= About the readability tests =

 * ARI is based on word length and words per sentence.
-* CLI is based on alphanumeric characters per 100 words and sentences per 100 words
+* CLI is based on characters per 100 words, excluding non-word characters, and sentences per 100 words
 * LIX is based on average words between pauses (periods, colons, semicolons, etc.) and average words longer than 6 characters.

+Check [http://en.wikipedia.org/wiki/Readability_test](http://en.wikipedia.org/wiki/Readability_test) for more information.

 == Installation ==